jagLas/food-chain-magnate-app/README.md

 ### Copy .env_example

-Copy the .env_example fil to a .env file in the root folder of the project.
+Copy the .env_example file to a .env file in the root folder of the project.
 Configure the .env variables to inputs of your choosing.

 ### Run docker-compose up